In accordance with State law, Santa Cruz LAFCO has adopted the following policies and rules to guide its operations and decisions:

 These are the standards by which LAFCO reviews annexation applications and other proposals.

 In 2011, LAFCO amended three sets of policies to contain more specific water policies.
-These water policies are highlighted in yellow on the linked documents.
+These water policies are highlighted in yellow starting on page 5.